WillEccles/wrestd/README.md

 | `wrestd::substr_replace()` | Replaces all occurrences of a substring with another string.
 No overlap by default. |

 ## Cross-platform
-This should be cross-platform.
-The IOManager class, for instance, will support printing in all kinds of colors on Windows, but should not do so on other platforms without raising errors.
-If I add any classes in the future that are only going to work on one platform, I will make sure that if you just use this code as-is on another platform, it will still work.
+This should be cross-platform, at least as much as possible.
+For example, in `wrestd::iofuncs::setcolor()`, it will only do that if on Windows, and if you aren't, it will simply print it in normal colors.

 **Note:** I have not tested cross-platform compatibility much.
 If something does not work, feel free to make a pull request with a fix and (obviously) create an issue - I'll get there when I can.